-- Keep your pets warm.
+• Keep your pets warm.
 A coat on your dog and some soft warm bedding can make a big difference.
-It may be worth considering letting your pet sleep inside of a night, or on heated pet beds, or both! - Exercise in moderation.
+It may be worth considering letting your pet sleep inside of a night, or on heated pet beds, or both!

+• Exercise in moderation.
 Movement aids in maintaining healthy joints, however too much exercise can cause pain.
 It is a balancing act in which you can only find a happy medium through trial and error.
-Gentle walks or swimming are helpful for most pets. - Manage your pet's weight.
+Gentle walks or swimming are helpful for most pets.

+• Manage your pet's weight.
 The more weight they are carrying the more strain there is on their joints.
 If your pet is already overweight try to exercise it more and put it onto a diet variety of food.
-Beware the dreaded weight gain over winter!
+Beware of dreaded weight gain over winter!
 If your pet is prone to this consider putting them on light food over winter.
+If the weight doesn't budge, consider blood tests to check for hormonal issues that can contribute to excess weight.